calculating/hyena-llama/README.md

 ![comparison of the attention outputs from the original and hyena op](attention.png)

 The minimally trained small Hyena op increases perplexity from 1.55 to 1.58.
-For comparison, replacing the attention output with all ones increases perplexity to 10.11, and skipping the attention layer increases perplexity to 1.78
+For comparison, replacing the attention output with a matrix of ones increases perplexity to 10.11, and skipping the attention layer increases perplexity to 1.78